wooxsec/autopromptuac/README.md

 # autopromptuac
-run the executibale without clicking run as administrator
+download the file then run the executibale without clicking run as administrator